taaaaho/generative-art-nft/README.md

 ## Usage

-This project is forked by Scrappy Squirrels.
+This project is forked from Scrappy Squirrels.
 Scrappy Squirrels have good Document.
 Check it out [here](https://medium.com/scrappy-squirrels/tutorial-create-generative-nft-art-with-rarities-8ee6ce843133)

 The following features have been added to this program.
 - The output metadata is now compatible with [ThirdWeb](https://thirdweb.com/).